On0n0k1/On0n0k1/README.md

 <details open>
 <summary>Electronics</summary>

- - Electronics Technician with experience compiling code for embedded devices;
+ - Electronics Technician with experience compiling code for embedded devices and using them in practice;

 </details>